Frequently Asked Questions

 Commitment 3.7 offers the following special design techniques that could be used:

-No decision has been made pending completion of the Phase II Environmental Site Assessment.
+No decision has been made pending completion of the Phase II Environmental Site Assessment and the advancement of the design and construction methods.

 One way a highway can assist future development is by reducing congestion and improving connectivity.
 This project is designed to accomplish both.